p1m-ortho/qs-global-ortho-search-queries/README.md

     `> Populate the random list first.`

-    Also, an LST file would appear in the newly created `rnd` directory (see the [rnd](https://github.com/p1m-ortho/qs-global-ortho-search-queries/tree/a9b341280d55a6da24df037694a98f7bd6e4bc13/zheln/rnd) directory in this repository for comparison).
+    Also, a plain-text LST file would appear in the newly created `rnd` directory (see the [rnd](https://github.com/p1m-ortho/qs-global-ortho-search-queries/tree/a9b341280d55a6da24df037694a98f7bd6e4bc13/zheln/rnd) directory in this repository for comparison).

 11. Go to the [RANDOM.ORG Random Sequence Generator (Advanced Mode)](https://www.random.org/sequences/?mode=advanced) and set the following parameters: